jirkapok/Presentations/allocations_in_dotnet/readme.md

 ## Examples

+1. Value types aren't always on stack
-1. Compare boxing of input/output parameters
+   * Compare boxing of input/output parameters
+   * Call by reference/value
+   * Closures
+2. The type is not always what you thing
-2. Compare value/reference types
+   * Compare value/reference types
+   * String and arrays
+   * Tuple/ValueTuple, Task/ValueTask

 ## Takeaways